zaixingmao/FSA/NtupleTools/test/README.md

 3) The output file should be in your current directory with default name "myTestFile.root"

-Submit Jobs (MC)
+Submit Jobs
 ---------------
-Make sure the samples you plan to run over are defined in MetaData/tuples/MiniAOD-13TeV_RunIIFall15.json
+For MC samples, make sure the samples you plan to run over are defined in MetaData/tuples/MiniAOD-13TeV_RunIIFall15.json For data samples, make sure the samples you plan to run over are defined in MetaData/tuples/MiniAOD-13TeV_Data.json

 Example:
 ```bash